skip to main content

 HRSA Grantee Application

-The Texas A&M University Center of Excellence in Forensic Nursing received federal grant funding from the Health Resources and Services Administration (HRSA) to provide specialized training in forensic nursing free of charge to approved grantees that:
+The Texas A&M Health Center of Excellence in Forensic Nursing received federal grant funding from the Health Resources and Services Administration (HRSA) to provide reimbursement for specialized training in forensic nursing to approved grantees that:

 We are seeking qualified applicants motivated to expand their knowledge, resources and training through this grant funded opportunity.
 If accepted, grantees will receive a reimbursement* for accommodations and course costs.